-Tom and Daisy have returned, more like ashes from distant volcanoes than a fresh, soothing breath of fall.
-They say they've been to Argentina but her shimmering tan tells a different story - he's vainly had his mustache trimmed to look like Errol Flynn's (the similarities end there), his charcoal hair a pomade paradise.
+Tom and Daisy have returned, more like ashes from distant vulcanoes than a fresh, soothing breath of fall.
+They say they've been to Argentina but her shimmering tan tells a different story - he's vainly had his mustache trimmed to look like Errol Flynn's (all similarities end there), his charcoal hair a pomade paradise.

 suggestively across his throat as a signal for us to escape.
 Before I

 can tell Elisa he grabs my arms and pulls me away.
 "Leave her" he

 whispers, "there's no time".
 It's meant to be a joke but to me she a

 very real casualty of war, stranded with the two of them and the

 habitual disdain they share between them.

 toward the mountains, away from the smell of rosemary and salt and the